Major cooldown eyes West as fire weather increases for Great Basin

 As a major heat wave builds and surges from the central United States to the East this weekend, much cooler air will lunge across the West, generating areas of gusty winds and also some shower activity with snow for some high elevations, AccuWeather meteorologists say.

-Heat will continue over much of the Great Basin and Rockies, but cooling will evolve and become more pronounced late this week over the Northwest and will progress throughout much of the West over the weekend.
+Heat will continue over parts of the Rockies, but cooling will evolve and become more pronounced throughout much of the West during the weekend.

 Temperatures will be slashed significantly over the interior West.
-For example, in Salt Lake City, after highs of 100-105 F from Thursday to Friday, highs on Saturday will be 25-30 degrees lower.
-It's possible temperatures on Sunday may reach only the 60s.
+For example, in Salt Lake City, after highs of 100-105 F from Thursday to Friday, highs by later in the weekend will be over 30 degrees lower.
+It's possible temperatures on Sunday may reach only into the 60s.

 The temperature drop will not be as extreme along the Northwest coast, but it will turn much cooler.
-After highs in the lower 70s on Thursday in Portland, Oregon, highs are projected to be in the lower 60s on Friday and may not climb out of the 50s on Saturday.
+After highs in the lower 70s on Thursday in Portland, Oregon, temperatures topped out in the lower 60s on Friday and remained in the 50s on Saturday.

 It will get chilly over the passes in the Cascades, the Sierra Nevada and much of the northern Rockies.
-Temperatures at Snoqualmie Pass, Washington, will peak in the lower to middle 40s on Friday and Saturday with showers.
+Temperatures at Snoqualmie Pass, Washington, were only in the 40s on Saturday with showers.
 Hikers should take note that in areas above the passes and over the high country, snow will mix in with a few inches possible over some of the ridges and peaks.

 Where the sky is able to partially clear and winds drop off at night, there will be the possibility of some record lows being set, AccuWeather Meteorologist Danielle Ehresman said.